Teacher Training and Entrepreneurship Education in Rwanda

 The new components included:

-1. An explicit focus on active pedagogies through Skills Labs, an 80-minute weekly class period during which teachers employed active pedagogy.
-The class was structured in a laboratory format and followed a “Build-Practice-Present” arc, enabling students to practice and apply entrepreneurship concepts and skills through hands-on in-class activities, then present their progress to their peers.
+1. An explicit focus on active pedagogies through Skills Labs, an 80-minute weekly class structured in a laboratory format that follows a “Build-Practice-Present” arc, enabling students to practice and apply entrepreneurship concepts and skills through hands-on in-class activities, then present their progress to their peers.

 2. Student Business Clubs, where students worked in teams to start and run school-based businesses.